CMAP-REPOS/LUI-wiki/1300_Institutional.md

 **Q&A:**

--   *Q: Large senior living communities often have several different types of housing as part of their community.
-How do I handle this?*
-    -   **A:** If a nursing home component of housing is in such a parcel which also includes independent living houses, townhouses, and/or apartments, then code the entire parcel as medical.
-If there is a parcel in the senior community that is entirely independent living residences, then code that parcel as residential single-family detached, attached, or multifamily depending on the type of independent housing in that parcel.
-If the parcel is coded as single-family detached or attached, be sure to change the residential units number to show how many single-family units are in that one parcel.

 -   *Q: How do I code the parcel shown in the photo below.
 It is a senior living community with a majority of townhouses.
 Dun & Bradstreet points show some residences have small home-based